That Hamilton Woman-1941

 One would assume that the Murphy family- wholesome, affluent, and astute, would garner audience support, but we slowly peel back the onion on each character.

 From a visual perspective, fans of Kubrick will no doubt notice the long camera shots and slowly panning camera angles.
 The hospital’s long and foreboding hallways are prominently featured as we follow a character walking along the corridors.
-This is highly reminiscent of the Overlook hotel sequences in the 1980 Kubrick masterpiece, The Shining.

-The character of Steven talks very quickly, but with monotone delivery and in a matter-of-fact style; Kim and Martin also speak this way.
-I didn’t notice the quality as much with Kidman’s Anna, but Farrell really went to town.
-I’m not sure this totally works throughout the entire film since the mannerisms give off almost a comical element.
+The character of Steven talks very quickly but with a monotone delivery and in a matter-of-fact style; Kim and Martin also speak this way.
+I didn’t notice the quality as much with Kidman’s Anna, but Farrell went to town.

-To be sure, this uniqueness makes the film more quirky and decidedly non-mainstream, which is to be celebrated.
+This uniqueness makes the film more quirky and decidedly non-mainstream, which is to be celebrated.

 The climax of the film is brutal.

 As Steven brandishes a loaded shotgun, the family gathers in their family room, Anna fussing over her new black dress.
 As the group dons pillowcases, Steven goes Russian roulette-style on the family, randomly firing a shot until one member is killed.
-When the remaining family members see Martin at the diner the next day, they provide him with icy, hateful looks.

 The entire scene is done without dialog and is tremendously macabre.